Code of Conduct

 c.
 Engaging business partners for private purposes

-Employees may only engage a business partner of the LAPP Group for private purposes with the prior written consent of the respective local subsidiary if their work entails direct involvement in the awarding or settlement of orders, and there is therefore a potential for a conflict of interest.
+Employees may only engage a business partner of LAPP for private purposes with the prior written consent of the respective local subsidiary if their work entails direct involvement in the awarding or settlement of orders, and there is therefore a potential for a conflict of interest.
 This provision does not apply to goods and services that are generally available.

 4. Handling information